 Colleges which have international study departments are often prepared to assist graduates from the school in locating international work.
 Additionally, there are several annual job fairs for international teaching positions, sometimes these provide a gold mine of opportunity.
 You can also use the internet to find teaching English jobs by performing simple searches.
 Use key terms such as “International teaching” or “Teaching Abroad”.
 By doing this, you will find that there is a host of organizations and recruiters to help you find the job of your dreams.

 LinkedIn is an excellent place to locate specialized recruiters and available positions.
 Make sure your profile is focused on your target position.
 This is critical to be found on this large professional network.
-Search engine optimization SEO is critical to get located by the right audience.
+Search engine optimization SEO is critical to get found by the right schools or potential recruiters.

 Connect with us if you would like help to write a searchable, attention-grabbing LinkedIn profile or any other job search documents to secure an international teaching job.